 Knowing what questions to ask when you talk to your doctor about ADHD is key to getting the proper diagnosis and the treatment plan that will provide relief from your symptoms.

 Start the conversation and get help with your ADHD.
-Contact Klarity to schedule an online appointment with an experienced medical professional.
+Book an online appointment with an experienced medical professional today.

 In order to diagnose and properly treat you, your doctor is going to need to know everything about your ADHD symptoms.
 Be sure to discuss all possible symptoms—even something as seemingly minor as continually forgetting where you placed your keys may indicate you may have ADHD.